Metrika-Inc/agent/README.md

 The agent can run as a standalone binary, as long as configuration files are set up correctly.

 ### Systemd (non-root)
-These instructions require running Caddyserver as Docker proxy.
+These instructions require running Caddy server as Docker proxy.
 Before proceeding, make sure a proxy is listening on a `DOCKER_HOST` address and forwards requests to the host Docker daemon non-networked socket.
 You can find instructions about a recommended setup [here](#using-a-docker-reverse-proxy).

 To install and run the agent as a systemd service without adding `metrikad` user to `docker` group, use the following one-liner:
 ```bash